steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 Again in the case of Arsenal, we are in dire need of a Central Midfielder, to eventually replace Granit Xhaka as Left sided CM.
 So we're looking for someone who is not only an very progressive mover of the ball to help us dominante the oppsition in their own defensive 3rd, but we also need a guy who is efficent at making these passes.
 So I have written a function to plot the Progressive Actions Per 90 vs Number of passes attempted per 90.

 I have defined "Progressive_Actions_p90" as 'Progressive Passes' + 'Progressive Carries'.
-This is to also consider the players who dribble more as well as.
+This is to also considers the players who dribble more as well as.

 I have shaded a zone in green to illustrate where the elite performers in this metrics exist.